 Changing location of the workgroup

-To change the location that the Access Controller is performing Access Controller functionality, the Access Controller will need to swipe out all members of the current location (using the instructions above) before selecting Location.
+To change the location of the site the Access Controller is performing their role at, the Access Controller will need to swipe out all members of the current location (using the instructions above) before selecting Location.

 Select the new Project, Site and/or Zone from the drop down menu, and then Proceed to continue.